SkillsUnion/tamkeen-cloud/3.4-cicd-for-container/0-excercise-cicd-container.md

-## Part 2: Automating with CodeBuild and CodePipeline
+## Automating Docker Deployment with CodeBuild and CodePipeline

 ### Step 1: Create `buildspec.yml` in Project Root
 ```yaml